farblos/wpg2dk/README.md

   regions in table `tblregion`, regardless of its EXIF orientation.

+- In contrast to that, the `MP:RegionInfo` tag used as target provides the region *before* applying the rotation.
+Values `<left>`, `<top>`, etc., are specified with a precision of 6 places after the decimal point.

 - `r.personid` for a face region equals zero if and only if that face has not been tagged yet ("unknown person").